 World Health Organization (WHO) International Clinical Trials Registry Platform Search Portal.
 The WHO coordinates health matters within the United Nations.
 This database allows people to search clinical trial registration information from many countries’ registries.

-The organizations listed in alphabetical order below provide clinical trials listings and other study opportunities for a specific type of cancer.
+The organizations listed in alphabetical order by disease type below provide clinical trials listings and other study opportunities for a specific type of cancer.

 BreastCancerTrials.org.
 This is a not-for-profit online service that helps users to find breast cancer-specific clinical trials that might be right for them.
 The site offers study summaries, a way for users to share their online health history with research sites, and an alert service that notifies users of recently added clinical trials.
 It also offers Metastatic Trial Search, which allows people to search for clinical trials specifically for metastatic breast cancer.